nhansen/SVanalyzer/docs/svmerge.rst

 **--fof**                         A file of paths to VCF-formatted files to merge.
 **--prefix**                      Prefix for output file names (default "merged") **--max_dist**                    Maximum distance between pairs of variants to perform comparison for potential merging (default: 2000)
+**--reldist**                     Maximum allowable edit distance, normalized by the mean length of larger allele for the two variants, in an alignment used to merge two variants
+**--relsizediff**                 Maximum allowable alt allele size difference, normalized by the mean length of larger allele for the two variants, to merge two variants
+**--relshift**                    Maximum allowable shift, normalized by the mean length of the larger allele for the two variants, in an alignment used to merge two variants.
+**--seqspecific**                 With this option, SVmerge will fail to print out any SV that does not have an ATGCN sequence for REF and ALT in the input VCF files.
 ==========================     =======================================================================================================